CityOfBoston/digital/services-js/README.md

 ```

 ### Set up your Rollbar account, configure projects
-Above we went through how to setup rollbar in the codebase, however we also need to setup things up in the Rollbar dashboard as well.
+Above we went through how to set up Rollbar in the codebase, however, we also need to set up a project for each implementation in the Rollbar dashboard.

-1. Login into account
+1. Login into the account
 2. Create New Project
 3. Invite team members
-4. Setup Notifications - Determine if your using Slack or email, etc
+4. Setup Notifications - Determine if you are using Slack or email, etc
-5. Integrate with Source Control Provider - We have a couple of app (DBConnector) that hosted in AWS, for this we'll need to set it up using this [doc](https://tpalmer.medium.com/rollbar-deployment-updates-from-aws-codepipeline-de4ead283cea)
+5. Integrate with Source Control Provider - We have a couple of apps (DBConnector) that are hosted in AWS, for this we'll need to set it up using this [doc](https://tpalmer.medium.com/rollbar-deployment-updates-from-aws-codepipeline-de4ead283cea)
-6. Setup Versions and Deploy controls - Setup a way to notify rollbar of an AWS deploy (Lambda)
+6. Setup Versions and Deploy controls - Setup a way to notify Rollbar of an AWS deployment (Lambda)